Bunnings-Engineering/problems/unsupportedCharacter.md

 # Unsupported Character detected in request

 Unsupported character detected in request sent to server.
+Supported charset are Windows-1252 and ISO8859-1

 ## Problem Type